ncahill89/starter-academic/content/project/hannah/index.md

 ---
 title: Hannah Comiskey
-summary: Using service statistics for estimating mCPR
+summary: Developing models for using family planning service statistics in the estimation of mCPR
 tags:
 - Family Planning
 date: "2016-04-27T00:00:00Z"